 (a) ensure that all their personnel, including those employed by any sub-contractor, providing direct assistance to disabled persons and persons with reduced mobility have knowledge of how to meet the needs of persons having various disabilities or mobility impairments;

-b) provide disability-equality and disability-awareness training to all their personnel working at the airport who deal directly with the travelling public;
+b) provide disability-equality and disability-awareness training to all their personnel working at the airport who deal directly with the traveling public;

-(c) ensure that, upon recruitment, all new employees attend disability‑related training and that personnel receive refresher training courses when appropriate.
+(c) ensure that, upon recruitment, all new employees attend disability‑related training and that personnel receives refresher training courses when appropriate.

-Notes: compliance to Article 11 by air carriers and airport managing bodies is key to the effectiveness of this legislation.
+Notes: compliance with Article 11 by air carriers and airport managing bodies is key to the effectiveness of this legislation.

 Article 12 ~ Compensation for lost or damaged wheelchairs, other mobility equipment and assistive devices

 Where wheelchairs or other mobility equipment or assistive devices are lost or damaged whilst being handled at the airport or transported on board aircraft, the passenger to whom the equipment belongs shall be compensated, in accordance with rules of international, Community, and national law.